Azure/batch-shipyard/docs/68-batch-shipyard-federation.md

 diagnostics
 * Support for job recurrences (job schedules)
 * FIFO ordering of actions within a job or job schedule
-* Leverages Azure MSI to eliminate credential passing and storage in a backing store
+* Leverages Azure MSI to eliminate credential passing and backing to a store
 * Federation proxies can be run in HA mode

 ## Mental Model